fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 </div>
 ```

-First, we’ll insert a few new functions into helpers.js just above the getUser function.
+First, we'll insert a few new functions into helpers.js just above the getUser function.
 The getCells function will access the data table for a project and return its cells:

 ```js
 var dataTables = {}